 If you are planning to visit less developed nations or regions, Travel Medicine and Infectious Diseases at Summit Medical Group can explain what you should do to protect and maintain your health while you travel.

-A travel medicine physician can advise you about:
+Our travel medicine physicians can advise you about:

 - Food and water preparations